eosnewyork/eossnapshots.io/PublicWebsite/content/FAQ/_index.md

 1. Server plugin which exports a global list of accounts - https://github.com/deckb/eos/tree/master/plugins/account_snapshot_plugin
 2. Python script with collects the account information - https://github.com/eosnewyork/eosio/tree/master/scripts/snapshots
 3. .NET core application which collects the account information - https://github.com/eosnewyork/EOSAccountInfo

+#### Are EOS that are delegated included in the snapshot?

+No, EOS that are delegated to other accounts are not included in either account's balance.